The dynamic changes that took place in southwest Minneapolis from the 1940s to the

 1970s helped usher in a wave of citizen activism in Linden Hills.
 By the 1970s, many residents noted that city/county departments weren’t consulting neighbors on local projects.
 Residents banded together to have a voice in their community.
 The rise of Linden Hills residents’ activism impacted projects with city departments and the business community as well as neighborhood parks, schools, and youth activities.
 Their actions had an impact that is still visible today.

 Following the 1981 tornado through southwest Minneapolis, the Minneapolis Park & Recreation Board refurbished the 1929 rock garden which is now the Peace Garden.
 The Men’s and Women’s Garden Club of Minneapolis (MWGCM) donated and planted trees and helped re-design the park’s arboretum.
 They continue to work with its native and mixed border gardens.
+Join us for a walking tour of these Lyndale Park gardens and features, with an emphasis on their histories.

 Peter Sussman will lead a tour from Zenith Avenue to France Avenue tracing the Grimes family’s 1880s model community of Waveland, including the first Lake Harriet School, as well as growth related to the 1905 streetcar extension along 44th Street to Morningside.